artainmo/machine-learning/README.md

 Once a trigger of diminishing performance for validation set (ex. cost of validation set starts to increase), the training stops.

-Stopping too early can be bad as sometimes test set cost will increase for some time and decrease back afterward.
-Looking at graph without early stop can be interesting for this reason.
+Stopping too early can be bad as sometimes test set cost will increase for some time and decrease back afterward when passing through a local minima.
+Looking at graph without early stop can be interesting for this reason.<br>
 Validation hold outset, means waiting epochs until stopping with the goal of trying to capture costs that are descending back.
 Recommended is a validation hold outset of size 10% of training data set length.

 Afterward right trigger must be used, this can be a cost function or validation function (also depending on goal of minimizing false negatives or positives).